By Brandy McDonnell

 “Her story is very, very powerful and very timely.
 It’s ultimately the immigrant’s tale of a man coming to the U.S. to try to find a better place for himself and for his family, and unfortunately, America’s racial divide kind of getting in the way,” Martin said.

 For Dallas, she even has used her art to revise one part of her story.
-Although many of her family’s photographs were destroyed in the Somali Civil War, she has collected five additional photos of her late father.
+Although many of her family’s photographs were destroyed in the war, she has collected five additional photos of her late father.
 She combined those with an image of her aunt holding her as a baby and the view of her own face in the mirror to create a painting called “Kernel of Eternity,” which depicts her father doing what he never got to do in real life: Holding his infant daughter.

 “I cried the whole time I painted it, just because I wonder what he would have been like as a father if he would have been like that protective dad type,” Dallas said.
 “The process of writing and painting, it has helped me to heal.
 If in any way it’s able to inspire people, then that’s what I hope for.”